itsGovi/HRM/README (dude, seriously READ ME!).md

 3. **Import the data** into PostgreSQL using the provided setup scripts.
 4. **Follow along with each section** to build the analysis system, referring to the README and code documentation as needed.

+## Setup

+1. Copy `.env.example` to `.env`
+2. Update `.env` with your database credentials
+3. Install dependencies
+4. Run the application

 ## Insights Gained and Next Steps

 Throughout this project, I learned the importance of understanding data structure, especially in HR analytics, and how critical it is to tailor datasets to specific business questions.
 By generating my own data, I gained a hands-on perspective of what goes into creating and managing a database, along with the complexities of analyzing HR metrics.